Deckham: Governance

 Deckham is a council ward in the Metropolitan Borough of Gateshead.
 It is approximately 1.5 km2 in area and has a population of 9,228.
 It is represented by three councillors.
 In June 2012, they were Brian Coates, Martin Gannon and Bernadette Oliphant.

-Deckham is part of the Westminster parliamentary constituency of Gateshead.
+Deckham is part of the Westminster parliamentary constituency of Gateshead Central and Whickham.
 It was previously in the Gateshead East and Washington West constituency which was abolished by boundary changes before the 2010 UK General Election.
 For many years the MP was Joyce Quin, who retired on 11 April 2005 and was awarded a life peerage into the House of Lords on 13 June 2006 and is now Baroness Quin.

-The present MP Ian Mearns, is a member of the Labour party and his office is in Gateshead.
-He replaced Sharon Hodgson who successfully campaigned in the newly formed constituency of Washington and Sunderland West.
-In the 2010 UK General Election, Mearns was elected with a majority of 12,549 over Frank Hindle.
-The swing from Labour to the Liberal Democrats was 3.9%.
+The present MP Mark Ferguson, is a member of the Labour party.

 Deckham is in a safe Labour seat.
 Mearns' success in 2010 followed of Sharon Hodgson, who in the 2005 UK General Election polled over 60% of the votes cast whilst in 2001, Joyce Quin was returned with a majority of 53.3%.